-Portfolio > I’ve written about Caribbean/CONCACAF football for the likes of World Soccer, the official 2014 FIFA World Cup Guide, Caribbean & Co, When Saturday Comes, Just Football, Bleacher Report, Goal USA, A Football Report and Sabotage Times.
-I’m regularly asked to appear on radio shows/podcasts having been a guest on AFR’s World Football Show on Sports Tonight Live, KISWE App with Jimmy Conrad, The Dugout Show with Jason Roberts, Feuerstein’s Fire Show, Reggae Boyz Commentary, Last Word Soccer Club, Women’s World Football Show and others.
-I’m a co-presenter on the weekly SoundCloud and iTunes podcast Caribbean Football Weekly (formerly on YouTube through ‘Google Hangouts’) alongside Simon Preston and Santokie Nagulendran.
+Background: I’ve written about Caribbean/CONCACAF football for the likes of World Soccer Magazine, the official 2014 FIFA World Cup Guide, Irish Examiner, IBWM, Caribbean & Co, Bernews, A Football Report and others.
+I’m regularly asked to appear on TV shows/podcasts having been a guest on Sports Tonight Live, ExtraTime TV, KISWE App with Jimmy Conrad, The Dugout Show with Jason Roberts, Reggae Boyz Commentary, Radio FBNET, Feuerstein’s Fire Show, SPN Radio and others.
+As well as this, I’m the co-presenter of Caribbean Football Weekly, a weekly podcast which focuses on all things Caribbean football related, released on SoundCloud and iTunes.
+I’m currently in my Second Year as a Sports Journalism student at Staffordshire University in Stoke-on-Trent and set to graduate in 2018.
+The dream is to one day work in the Caribbean covering football on a professional basis.
 For more on my journalistic portfolio, please visit LinkedIn.

 The opinions expressed here are exclusive to The Home of Caribbean Football.
 All articles written on this website are strictly compiled and owned by The Home of Caribbean Football.
 If you’d like to use the content elsewhere for whatever purpose, do contact and ensure necessary credit is issued. **In terms of pictures/images used on this website, credit is given to the original source through the ‘pic credit’ tag**.